Death Jr. and the Science Fair of Doom

-Death Jr. and the Science Fair of Doom is a Nintendo DS platform game developed by Backbone Entertainment, and is one of the sequels to the PlayStation Portable game Death Jr. released in 2005.
-The other is Death Jr. II: Root of Evil for the PSP.
+Death Jr. and the Science Fair of Doom is a 2007 Nintendo DS platform game developed by Backbone Entertainment.
+It is one of the sequels to 2005's Death Jr., the other being Death Jr. II: Root of Evil.
 In this game, Death Jr. and Pandora are both playable.
 The game uses both screens, as well as the touch capabilities.
 It also features local wireless multiplayer.